lostintangent/node-azure/README.md

    az configure -d group=nina-demo
    ```

+3. Create the App Service "plan", which will manage creating and scaling the underlying VMs that your app is deployed to.
+Once again, specify any value that you'd like for the name flag.

+    ```shell
+    az appservice plan create -n nina-demo-plan --is-linux
+    ```

+    > Note: The --is-linux flag is key, since that is what indicates that you want Linux-based VMs.
+Without it, the CLI will provision Windows-based VMs.

-3. Create the App Service web app, which represents the todo app that will be running within the plan and resource group we just created.
+4. Create the App Service web app, which represents the actual todo app that will be running within the plan and resource group we just created.
 You can roughly think of a web app as being synonymous with a process or container, and the plan as being the VM/container host that they're running on.

     ```shell
-    az appservice web create -n nina-demo-app --is-linux
+    az appservice web create -n nina-demo-app -p nina-demo-plan
     ```

-    *Note: The `--is-linux` flag is key, since that is what indicates that you want Linux-based VMs.
-Without it, the CLI will provision Windows-based VMs.*

-4. Set the newly created web app as the default web instance, so that you can continue to use the CLI without needing to explicitly specify it:
+5. Set the newly created web app as the default web instance, so that you can continue to use the CLI without needing to explicitly specify it:

     ```shell
     az configure -d web=nina-demo-app
     ```

-5. Configure the web app to use our Docker image, making sure to set the `-c` flag to the name of your DockerHub account/image name:
+6. Configure the web app to use our Docker image, making sure to set the `-c` flag to the name of your DockerHub account/image name:

     ```shell
     az appservice web config container update -c lostintangent/node
     ```

+    > Note: If instead of using a custom container, you'd prefer to do Git deployment, check out the instructions for setting that up [here](https://docs.microsoft.com/en-us/azure/app-service-web/app-service-web-get-started-nodejs#configure-to-use-nodejs).

-6. Launch the app to view the container that was just deployed, which will be available at an `*.azurewebsites.net` URL:
+7. Launch the app to view the container that was just deployed, which will be available at an `*.azurewebsites.net` URL:

     ```shell
     az appservice web browse